vasuadari/hello-world-terraform/README.md

 4. Run `terraform init` to initializes all the plugins and modules

-5. Run `terraform plan` to check the resources to be created
+5. Run `terraform plan -var healthcheck_path=/_ping` to check the resources to be created

-6. Run `terraform apply` to setup the complete infrastructure and to deploy the application
+6. Run `terraform apply -var healthcheck_path=/_ping` to setup the complete infrastructure and to deploy the application

 ## References